etiennestuder/java-ordered-properties/README.md

 # Functionality

 All functionality is encapsulated in the class `nu.studer.java.util.OrderedProperties`.
-The class has no third-party dependencies outside of JDK classes.

 # Design